with Drought Smart Plants

 My live butterfly garden was almost an accident – it was never intended to be a butterfly garden at all, it was simply a narrow strip beside the driveway where I built a rock retaining wall to grow my stock plants in.

-The plants that I grow in my Sedum and succulent nursery are - no surprise here - Sedum - perfect for the butterfly garden.
-I have over 40 different kinds of stonecrops, many low growing, some taller border types, all hardy to Zone 4 USDA zone map, which is Zone 5a on the Canadian Zone map.
+With over 40 different kinds of stonecrops, many low growing, some taller border types, all hardy to Zone 4 USDA zone map, which is Zone 5a on the Canadian Zone map, the butterflies have a lot of great choices.

 Plants that attract butterflies generally are good plants for bees too – imagine my delight at the sheer numbers of wild bees, of many kinds, ranging from tiny blue green metallic ones to giant furry bumble bees.